B2B marketers are rethinking event strategies & budgets. 🤔 Fuel ROI with webinars in 2025. Read the Forrester report

 LR: Oh, my goodness, let me see.
 Caterpillar — who else would we think about?
 I’m trying to remember my IoT examples.
 You know, it’s a lot of different areas.
 One is, in particular, kind of similar to Caterpillar, is the big — and this is very B2B — jet engine companies.
 So, if you’re looking at what Rolls Royce, for example, [who is] is selling to Boeing and Airbus, the equipment now is so instrumented and has so much data coming off of it.
 And they collect that data and help the airlines, or the fleet managers, understand exactly what’s happening with the airplanes.
 They’re moving in the direction of going from selling engines to selling airtime, or transportation miles or things like that, where they guarantee that the engines will be running or that they’ll be able to detect the issues with it that would require preventive maintenance or something like that.

 And that’s similar to the capital or example in that, that’s kind of the same thing.
-They’re watching the equipment — or the data, not them — watches the equipment and says, “Hey, this looks like it’s going to be needing an oil change sooner or new need new built sooner,” or something like that than you expected.
+They’re watching the equipment — or the data, not them — watches the equipment and says, “Hey, this looks like it’s going to be needing an oil change sooner or needs to be built sooner,” or something like that than you expected.

 Q: Is there any particular reason for this shift?
 [Well], maybe it’s been under the surface all along, but the shift from B2B to B2B but more consumer?